RandoriAS/randori-tools/RandoriBuiltin/readme.md

 Then run "ant" on a commandline (in the directory of the build.xml file).

-After the builtin.swc is created, opened the SWC with a zip or Rar editor and extract this file: catalog.xml
+After the builtin.swc is created, open the SWC with a Zip or Rar editor and extract this file: catalog.xml

 Open his file in a text editor and find the two XML elements that look like this (usually at the bottom of the file):